nexusproject/TestSvgUtil/README.md

 * File have a tags and/or parmeters that will be ignored

 > Result may not exactly match the original picture. <br/>
-> Some tags and/or parameters (n, n, ..) cannot be imported.
+> Some tags and/or attributes n, n, .. was ignored.

 * Overlay of paths